 Keep nutritious snacks and water around at the office and in your car.
 Consider meal planning and prepping before your work week starts to minimize temptations to skip meals or eat junk food.

 If you’ve never visited a counselor, there’s no better time than the present.
 You can try an online option like BetterHelp or ask a friend for a referral to someone they trust.
+(Check out our guide on how to find a therapist.)

 Even if there is no significant trauma that you’re trying to work through, meeting with a professional counselor can do wonders for helping you become more self-aware and encourage you to reach new levels of personal growth.